ethereum-optimism/optimism/specs/derivation.md

    The first-seen channel is pruned first, since this is the channel that fails to be read before the bank became this large.
 3. Read the frames in a loop:
 4. Parse the frame data
-5. If the frame references a known `channel`: ignore the frame if it hits the timeout condition: `channel.time + CHANNEL_TIMEOUT < currentL1Origin.timestamp`
+5. If the frame references a known `channel` (combined identity of `bytes32` and timestamp data): ignore the frame.
+6. If it hits the timeout condition: `channel.time + CHANNEL_TIMEOUT < currentL1Origin.timestamp`: ignore the frame.
-6. Process the frame in the corresponding channel in the bank.
-A new channel marked with `first_seen_timestamp = tx_data.timestamp` is created first if the channel does not yet exist.
+7. Process the frame in the corresponding channel in the bank.
+A new channel is created first if the channel does not yet exist.

 A channel processes a frame as follows: